Find out what you can do with your goods when they are being processed or repaired using outward processing.

 Work out your duty payments

-You’re responsible for working out the duty you want to claim, and you’ll need to show us the calculations you used.
+You’re responsible for working out the duty you want to claim and you need to show us how you worked it out.

 The amount is based on the costs of processing or repairing the exported goods and bringing them back into the UK.

-Example How to work out the rate of yield
+Example for working out the rate of yield

 You export 1 roll of cloth to a dress-maker in the USA and they make 5 dresses — giving a rate of yield of 1:5.

 If you re-import a number of different products made up of several different materials, you can supply a bill of materials for each product.